Pregnancy fit-to-fly certificate

 - Any health or pregnancy-related issues

-- A copy of your recent maternity notes
+- A copy of your recent maternity notes and ultrasound scan report

 - Details of your regular NHS GP (if you have one)